MauriceX24/I-Love-Radio-Client/README.md

 Failed!
 (2)
 > Link does not start with 'https'
 Failed!
 (3)
-> Link has weird symbols
+> Link has illegal symbols
 Failed!
 (4)
 > Link does not end with .mp3
 ```

 ## 🔹 Infos
 Fan-Made!
 Not official from https://ilovemusic.de